top of page

 Report Theme Panel Code (5).png

-I couldn't touch how the system worked (no interaction design), so I focused on how it communicated.
+I couldn't touch how the system worked (no interaction design), so I focused on how it communicated the information and its functionality.

 Research Synthesis & Defining Design Strategies

-From research + architecture limitations, I defined principles to guide the redesign:
+From research and architecture limitations, I defined principles to guide the redesign:

 Group controls by workflow stages, not code structure.